 - Fill it with water beads for some sensory play

 - Use it to refill water guns

 - Place all different sizes of sponges in the filled pool and use them to throw at each other (it’s way more awesome than it sounds)

 - Fill it with water, a little sand, and colored rocks and let the kids “mine for gold” using their beach sand sifters.

 Make a DIY kiddie car wash that your kids can run through or drive their favorite trikes, bikes, or riding toys through.

 Also, put out buckets of water with big sponges and also towels.

 This will become a favorite for kids water toys and kids will have hours of fun with their own mini waterpark car wash!

 Play with sprinklers.

-Sprinklers are a must-have items for backyard water fun because you can do so many things with them.
+Sprinklers for kids are a must-have items for backyard water fun because you can do so many things with them.